AnejaAnejTim/RAIProjekt/README.md

 Before running the app make sure to run npm install.

-Add files to commit by running "git add .".
+Add files to commit by running "git add ." in the root directory of the project.